MusiCRS: Benchmarking Audio-Centric Conversational Recommendation: Introduction

 \section{Introduction}

-Conversational recommender systems have emerged as an important testbed for large language models (LLMs), enabling multi-turn interactions that track user intent and generate contextually relevant recommendations.
-While substantial progress has been made in domains like movies and e-commerce~\cite{hou2024bridging,li2018towards,10.1145/3453154}, music recommendation presents unique challenges.
-Listener preferences are influenced not only by dialogue context but also by musical characteristics such as rhythm, timbre, instrumentation, and production style.
-These subtle musical dimensions are difficult to capture through text or metadata alone \cite{mundada2025wildscore}, making music a demanding setting for studying multimodal conversational recommendation.
-Current benchmarks predominantly focus on movies or general domains~\cite{zhang-etal-2018-personalizing}, while music datasets emphasize metadata, tags, or listening logs~\cite{bertin2011million} rather than conversations referencing actual recordings.
-This gap prevents evaluation of whether systems can bridge natural conversational cues with the musical characteristics driving human preference, limiting progress in multimodal music understanding.
+Traditional music recommender systems rely on collaborative filtering and metadata but ignore the conversational dynamics through which users naturally express preferences.
+Conversational recommender systems powered by large language models (LLMs) address this limitation, enabling multi-turn interactions that track user intent and produce contextually relevant recommendations.
+While substantial progress has been made in domains like movies and e-commerce~\cite{hou2024bridging,li2018towards,jannach2021survey}, music recommendation presents unique challenges.
+Listener preferences depend not only on dialogue context but also on musical characteristics such as rhythm, timbre, instrumentation, and production style.
+These subtle musical dimensions are difficult to capture through text or metadata alone~\cite{mundada2025wildscore}, making music an ideal testbed for multimodal conversational recommendation.
+Current benchmarks predominantly focus on movies or general domains~\cite{zhang2018personalizing}, while music datasets emphasize metadata, tags, or listening logs~\cite{Bertin-Mahieux2011} rather than conversations referencing actual recordings.
+This gap prevents the evaluation of whether systems can bridge natural conversational cues with the musical characteristics driving human preference, limiting progress in multimodal music understanding.